adamtow/alarmcuts/docs/English.md

 You'll want to practice running your shortcut while your device is locked to see if it will work properly with AlarmCuts by doing the following:

-1. Wait a Wait action of 5 seconds to the beginning of your shortcut.
+1. Add a Wait action of 5 seconds to the beginning of your shortcut.
 2. Run your shortcut.
 3. Press the Sleep/Wake button on your iOS device to lock it.